sematext/docs/docs/faq.md

 whose responsibility is to oversee servers/operations, typically in production.
-This person might then choose to share his/her whole Account with every other person from the team/organization to allow others to easily access all apps created under that account.
+This person might then choose to share his/her whole Account with every other person from the team/organization to allow others to easily access all Apps created under that account.

 Some of the invited users might be given the ADMIN role, which gives them read and write (and invite) rights.
 Other invitees might get the